Don't pay hefty commission fees to Uber Eats or Just Eat! Instead, learn how to create an online restaurant ordering system with WordPress.

 - WooCommerce Restaurant Ordering (paid) An online restaurant ordering system works best when your menu is listed in a quick one-page food order form.
 You need the WooCommerce Restaurant Ordering plugin for that.

 There are many reasons why WordPress - used alongside the plugins I've mentioned - is the best restaurant online ordering platform:

 - Save money - If you use a hosted third party takeaway ordering system such as Uber Eats and Just Eat, you're charged a hefty percentage in commission from EVERY food oder.
 This adds up to many thousands of dollars before long.
-By hosting your own food delivery website, you pay a small amount in hosting and software costs, but this is far less than hosted solutions, and the base software remains free forever.
+By hosting your own WordPress food delivery website, you pay a small amount in hosting and software costs.
+However, this is far less than hosted solutions, and the base software remains free forever.

 - You're in control - Unlike Uber Eats and Just Eat, you own your restaurant ordering platform.
 The solution described in this tutorial is an open source food ordering system, making it flexible and future-proof.
 You can tailor the design to suit your restaurant's branding, and you own your data - forever.

 - Fully featured - As the world's leading e-commerce platform, WooCommerce comes pre-built with nearly everything you need including online payment (either by PayPal, credit card, or cash on delivery), stock management, sales taxes, delivery costs, and more.
 If that's not enough, there are literally thousands of plugins available to add extra features.

 - Beginner-friendly - Creating an online ordering system for restaurants sounds scary, but it's really not!
 All the tools in this tutorial are ideal for beginners.

 As you can see, it's the perfect way to set up electronic ordering for any restaurant.
 Next, I'll tell you how to create an online food ordering system.

 Can I add food ordering to my existing restaurant website?